GilesMetcalf/eHarp/README.md

 - Pitch and Bend controls
 - Sustain pedal input
 - Multi-level menu system
+- Save and Load up to 8 sets of parameters ("songs")
 - Self-calibration to compensate for background light levels
 - Several self-diagnostic features